HDTHREE/bintrong_game/team_contract.md

 # Timing
 I am starting this with 5 weeks remaining total in the semester, so I will be worked all day and all night.
 However, most contributions will be done over the weekends due to my dayjob.

+## Workflow and Deployment
+I plan to deploy locally and provide docker deployment instructions.
+The majority of the initial work will just be pushed to master and I do not plan to do PRs for myself.
+However, I will still create feature branches during development.

 # Project
 A fullstack web application to test and generate anki flashcards.
 I am Hayden and will be the sole developer and project manager.